patrickfeeney03/protein_per_euro/README.md

 - [x] Recalculate protein per euro when updating
 - [x] Add the option to attach photos to each product.
 Photos from the front and back to show nutritional table etc
 - [ ] render smaller versions of the images or something.
+- [x] Sean fully broke the Index page and the show page for product 26.
+Fix it